vijay-poduval/Unity3DScripts/README.md

 Unity3DScripts
 ==============

-This is collection of simple scripts in C# for Unity3D game programming.
+This is a collection of simple scripts in C# for Unity3D game programming.

 The following are the names and a brief decription of files: